BeilinYe/My_Portfolio_Website/README.md

 * [This section to be developed]
 * Developed a web application using Flask to demonstrate understanding of web frameworks and RESTful API design.

-## 2) Breakdown of Machine Learning Mini Projects by Model Type
+## 2) Machine Learning Mini Projects - Breakdown by Model Type

 ### Regression
+* Simple Linear Regression
-* Linear Regression
+* Multiple Linear Regression
+* Polynomial Regression
+* Support Vector Regression

 ### Classification
 * [This section to be developed]